-Assemblymember Al Taylor traveled to Albany for the convening of the 2019 legislative session of the New York State Assembly, which officially began on January 14th.
+or traveled to Albany for the convening of the 2019 legislative session of the New York State Assembly, which officially started on January 14th.
 The Assemblymember looks forward to a productive session.
-He plans to focus on housing, education, and transportation service issues, and is excited that the and is excited that the Assembly passed election reform legislation.
+He plans to focus on nsportation service issues, and housing, education, and transportation service issues, and is excited that the Assembly passed election reform legislation.
 He is taking constituents' concerns, as raised during his 2018 listening tours and forums throughout the 71st District, directly into account as he forms his legislative priorities for the 2019 session.
 With Democratic majorities in both houses of the legislature, Assemblymember Taylor believes that there is a great opportunity for progress in this session.